-If you believe your employer has breached TUPE regulations, get in touch with us today on 0808 164 0808 as our team of experts may be able to help.
+If you believe your employer has demonstrated a breach of TUPE regulations, get in touch with us today on 0808 164 0808 as our team of experts may be able to help.
 If you require more information about TUPE transfers and regulations please continue reading.

 What is TUPE?

-If you’re wondering “what is TUPE?”, TUPE is an acronym that stands for Transfer of Undertakings (Protection of Employment), and is essentially a way for employees to be protected should their employment be transferred to another employer.
-TUPE law also enables any liabilities associated with employees to be moved over to the new employer when the business changes hands (or undergoes a TUPE transfer).
+If you’re wondering “what is TUPE?”, TUPE is an acronym that stands for Transfer of Undertakings (Protection of Employment) Regulations 2006, and is essentially a way for employees to be protected should their employment be transferred to another employer.
+TUPE law also enables any liabilities associated with employees to be moved over to their new employer when the business changes hands (or undergoes a TUPE transfer).

 TUPE is relevant to many different businesses, and many different transactions they may be making, no matter their size.
-There are two types of transfers:
+There are two types of transfer protected under TUPE regulations:

 Some new business owners may decide to cut their workforce in half to save on costs, or even before a transfer happens there may be redundancies that appear seemingly out of nowhere.
-It can be a frustrating and stressful time for many employees.
+This can be a frustrating and stressful time for employees.

 Regulation 3(1)(a) explains this as: “a transfer of an undertaking, business or part of an undertaking or business situated immediately before the transfer in the UK to another person where there is a transfer of an economic entity which retains its identity.”

 But what does this mean for employees?
-When the transfer happens, all employees of the business being transferred are automatically moved over, including the terms and conditions of their employment contracts.
-Although it is the legal right of employees to transfer with their previous contractual terms in tow, there may be special circumstances that don’t apply with regard to pensions.
+When the TUPE transfer happens, all employees of the business being transferred are automatically moved over, including the terms and conditions of their employment contracts.
+Although it is the legal right of employees to transfer with their previous contractual terms, there may be special circumstances that don’t apply with regard to pensions.

-If an employee takes their employer to an employment tribunal for breach of TUPE regulations, the following factors will be considered when determining if the transfer is one to which the TUPE Regulations apply:
+If an employee takes their employer to an employment tribunal for a breach of TUPE regulations claim, the following factors will be considered when determining if the transfer is one to which the TUPE regulations apply: